Charles F. McMillan

 Charles F. McMillan (October 25, 1954 – September 6, 2024) was an American nuclear physicist and served as the 10th director of the Los Alamos National Laboratory.
 His appointment was effective June 1, 2011.
 He succeeded Michael R. Anastasio.
-On September 5, 2017, McMillan announced he would be leaving the director position at the end of the year.
+On September 5, 2017, McMillan announced he would be leaving his position as director at the end of the year.

 Biography

 Charles F. McMillan had been Principal Associate Director for Weapons Programs at Los Alamos and joined the laboratory in 2006, where he was responsible for directing the science, technology, engineering, and infrastructure that enables the Laboratory to deliver on its core mission of ensuring the safety, reliability, and performance of the nation's nuclear deterrent.
 McMillan was elected by peers to lead the Nuclear Security Enterprise Integration Council.

 Established in 1943 as part of the Manhattan Project, Los Alamos National Laboratory is a principal contributor to NNSA's programs to maintain the U.S. nuclear weapons stockpile and to reduce the international dangers posed by weapons of mass destruction.

 Charles F. McMillan (left) testifies before the United States Senate Committee on Armed Services, Strategic Forces Subcommittee, May 7, 2013.
 Sandia National Laboratories Director Paul Hommert is to the right.

 McMillan was also president of Los Alamos National Security, LLC, the company that manages and operates the lab for the National Nuclear Security Administration.

 Prior to joining Los Alamos, McMillan, an experimental physicist, spent more than 20 years at Lawrence Livermore National Laboratory in California, beginning in 1983.
 He held a doctorate in physics from the Massachusetts Institute of Technology and a bachelor of science in Mathematics and Physics from Washington Adventist University.

-His annual compensation as director of the laboratory, including benefits and pension value increase, was reported as US $1,081,059 a year in 2011.
+His annual compensation as director of the laboratory, including benefits and pension value increases, was reported as US$ 1,081,059 in 2011.